 Warmer temperatures, backyard barbecues, and long-awaited vacations all contribute to happier summer dispositions.
 However, the activities that make summer most enjoyable can also derail your marketing efforts.
-Strategies implemented at the beginning of the year have a tendency to trail off during the summer months.
-Don’t be a victim of summer lethargy.
-Here are seven summer marketing tips to energize a successful summer marketing season.
+Strategies implemented in January have a tendency to trail off in July.
+Don’t be a victim of summer lethargy: use these marketing tips to energize a successful summer marketing season.

 By Aaron Rothert, Practice Advisor